-I'm Jacque Harper, a bassist in the Chicago area with jazz, legit and pop experience.
+I'm a bassist with jazz, legit and pop experience.
 I want to help singer/songwriters by recording solid bass parts for their songs, and film/commercial producers with real bass on their tracks.

 I have worked in orchestras, jazz groups and musical theater for over thirty years.
 I've got solid experience and education (wow, I'm a "Master of Music" from the San Francisco Conservatory of Music) to lay down a solid bass part for your single.
 I especially want to help singer/songwriters, film composers and anyone with other creative ideas.
 Open to working in most styles.
 Pizzicato (plucked) and arco (bowed).

 I'm the founder of the Chicago Bass Ensemble - a unique chamber group consisting of four double basses.